How to prepare for NCHMCT JEE 2026 in one month?

 The exam is conducted in English and Hindi, except for the English Language section, which is only in English.
 This pattern provides a balance of numerical, verbal, and general aptitude questions, along with hospitality-specific scenarios to gauge the candidate's potential.

-The NCHMCT JEE syllabus is designed to test various skills required for hotel management aspirants.
-Here's a detailed breakdown of the syllabus according to different sections:
+NCHMCT JEE syllabus is created to test various skills required for hotel management aspirants.

 A: